osch/lua-mtmsg/README.md

   if *flag* is not given or *true* the buffer referencing object will operate in *nonblock mode*.
-This does not affect the underlying buffer, i.e. several buffer referencing objects could operate in different modes acessing the same buffer.
+This does not affect the underlying buffer, i.e. several buffer referencing objects could operate in different modes accessing the same buffer.

   *Nonblock mode* affects the methods *buffer:nextmsg()*, *buffer:addmsg()*